-Adjunct Faculty and Part-Time Internship Site Supervisors: As described in their appointment letters, Adjunct Faculty and Part-Time Internship Site Supervisors may audit Master's level courses at no charge.
+Adjunct Faculty and Part-Time Internship Site Supervisors: As described in their appointment letters, Adjunct Faculty and Part-Time Internship Site Supervisors may audit Master's level courses at no charge, usually within the quarter they are teaching.
 Full-Time Students: Students may audit one course at no charge in any quarter in which they are registered full-time (i.e., eight or more hours for academic credit.)